Skip to main content

 • story

-• “There's a drip-fed story that's more interesting than most roguelikes where the gameplay is more important, which helps add to future runs.”
+• “There's a drip-fed story that's more interesting than most roguelikes like this where the gameplay is more important, so that helps add to future runs.”

 • “The gameplay is unique and engaging, the art is superb, the storyline is interesting, and the music is pleasant and atmospheric.”